 The app also helps you generate FedEx labels for P.O Box addresses.
 Once this feature is enabled, the merchant can fulfill the order with the delivery address as a P.O box.
-The owner will be able to generate FedEx labels and deliver the order at the P.O box.
+The owner will be able to generate FedEx labels and deliver the order to the P.O box.

-After label generation, the final step is to initiate pickup.
+After label printing, the final step is to initiate pickup.
 The pickup time and company close time can be specified in the app and the FedEx agent will pick up the package between this time interval.
 Domestic orders will be shipped once the FedEx agent picks up the package.

 Generating Commercial Invoice and Enabling Electronic Trade Documents